AppStateESS/phpwebsite/javascript/editors/FCKeditor/readme.txt

 The custom.php allows you to change the default options for FCKeditor.
 It must reside in the editor directory.

+Make sure to read spellcheck_readme.txt to enable the spellchecker.

-Also, the word 'content' is restricted.
+The word 'content' is restricted.
 Do not use it as the name of your text area.

 Please see the Editors.txt file in the docs/ directory for more